-For the purposes of each of the severance agreements, "cause" means (i) the executive's continued failure to substantially perform the duties and obligations of executive's position (for reasons other than death or disability (as defined in the Severance Agreements)), which failure, if curable within the discretion of the Company, is not cured to the reasonable satisfaction of the Company within thirty (30) days after receipt of written notice from the Company from time to time which failure, if curable in the discretion of the Company, is not cured to the reasonable satisfaction of the reasonable written policies, standards and regulations established by the Company from time to time which failure, if curable in the discretion of the Company, is not cured to the reasonable satisfaction of the Company within thirty (30) days after receipt of written notice of such failure from the Company; (iii) any act of personal dishonesty, fraud, embezzlement, misrepresentation, or other unlawful act committed by the executive that results in a substantial gain or personal enrichment of the executive at the expense of the Company; (iv) the executive's violation of a federal or state law or regulation applicable to the Company's business, which violation was or is reasonably likely to be materially injurious to the Company; (v) the executive's violation of, or a plea of nolo contendere or guilty to, a felony under the laws of the U.S. or any state; or (vi) the executive's material breach of certain terms of that executive's agreements with the Company, including confidentiality obligations.
+For the purposes of each of the severance agreements, "cause" means (i) the executive's continued failure to substantially perform the duties and obligations of executive's position (for reasons other than death or disability (as defined in the Severance Agreements)), which failure, if curable within the discretion of the Company, is not cured to the reasonable satisfaction of the Company within thirty (30) days after receipt of written notice from the Company from time to time which failure, if curable in the discretion of the Company, is not cured to the reasonable satisfaction of the Company, is not cured to the reasonable satisfaction of the Company within thirty (30) days after receipt of written notice from the Company from time to time which failure, if curable in the discretion of the Company, is not cured to the reasonable satisfaction of the Company within thirty (30) days after receipt of written notice of such failure from the Company; (ii) any act of personal dishonesty, fraud, embezzlement, misrepresentation, or other unlawful act committed by the executive that results in a substantial gain or personal enrichment of the executive at the expense of the Company; (iv) the executive's violation applicable to the Company's business, which violation was or is reasonably likely to be materially injurious to the Company; (v) the executive's violation of, or a plea of nolo contendere or guilty to, a felony under the laws of the U.S. or any state; or (vi) the executive's material breach of certain terms of that executive's agreements with the Company, including confidentiality obligations.

-For purposes of each of the severance agreements, "good reason" means, without the executive's written consent: (i) there is a material reduction of the level of the executive's compensation (excluding any bonuses) (except where there is a general reduction applicable to the management team generally); (ii) there is a material reduction in the executive's overall responsibilities or authority, or scope of duties, it being understood that a reduction in the executive's title or position; or (iii) a material change in the geographic location at which the executive must perform his services; provided that in no instance will the relocation of the executive to a facility or a location of fifty (50) miles or less from the executive's then current office location be deemed material for purposes of the agreement.
+For purposes of each of the severance agreements, "good reason" means, without the executive's written consent: (i) there is a material reduction of the level of the executive's compensation (excluding any bonuses) (except where there is a general reduction applicable to the management team generally); (ii) there is a material reduction in the executive's overall responsibilities or authority, or scope of duties, it being understood that a reduction in the executive's responsibilities or authority following a change in control shall not constitute good reason unless there also occurs a demotion in the executive's title or position; or (iii) a material change in the geographic location at which the executive must perform his services; provided that in no instance will the relocation of the executive to a facility or a location of fifty (50) miles or less from the executive's then current office location be deemed material for purposes of the agreement.